Smallholding: Tanzania

 Along the upper and middle reaches of the Nduruma River in the Pangani River Basin, Tanzania, there is not enough water to go around.
 Smallholder farmers address inequities in land and water distribution by enforcing existing traditional local rules.
 Whilst larger estate farms may have governmental licences guaranteeing rights to the water, a study found that those large-scale farms which adhere to the traditional water rights structures fare better in terms of social reputation, which better ensures their access to water.
-Adhering to the water law in order to enforce their permits is less effective, as regional Tanzanian local governments generally attempt to avoid conflict with their populace.
+Adhering to the water law to enforce their permits is less effective, as regional Tanzanian local governments generally attempt to avoid conflict with their populace.
 On a larger scale, however, existing traditional rules are ineffective in maintaining cooperation among users along the Nduruma River.

 Thailand

 In 1975, there were 4.2 million smallholder farming households in Thailand.
 In 2013, Thailand had 5.9 million smallholder farming households.
 The average area of these smallholdings had shrunk from 3.7 to 3.2 ha over that period.
 Instead of farms getting larger and less numerous, as has been the case in the Global North, the reverse happened: they got smaller and more numerous.